virtualagc/virtualagc/Contributed/SyntaxHighlight/jEdit/README.txt

     - Select "Editing" section
     - For "Change settings for mode:", select "assembly-agc" from the dropdown.
     - Unselect "Use default settings"
-    - Set tab width and indent width both to 8 (Unix).
+    - Set tab width and indent width both to 8.
-      On Windows, it seems these need to be set to 7.
-I don't know why this is necessary, but setting to 8 does not display the source indentation correctly.
+    - Make sure that Fractional Font Metrics are disabled (this causes incorrect display of hard tabs).
+To do this go to Utilities -> Global Options -> Text Area, unselect Fractional font metrics, and press OK.
     - Unselect "Soft (emulated with spaces) tabs"
     - Specify "File name glob" as "*.{agc}"
     - Repeat for "assembly-ags", and exit the options panel.